ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

 To solve right-left cases, we have to do a *double* rotation.
 This means that we first make a single right rotation of the right child $y$, followed by a left rotation of the parent $x$.
-The first right rotation over the child transforms it into a right-right case, and then we can continue with a normal left rotation like above.
+The first right rotation over the $y$ child transforms it into a right-right case, and then we can continue with a normal left rotation like above.

 ```